1EdTech/LTI-bootcamp-python/docs/activity3.md

-# Workshop Activity 3: Configuring the LTI Tool in Moodle
+# Workshop Activity 3: Registering the LTI Tool in Moodle

 ### Objective:
 By the end of this activity, you will have successfully configured an LTI 1.3 tool in Moodle, enabling it to launch and interact with the course environment.